 If you do upgrade, you can enjoy all the features shown below:

 You can do most of these with the free trial version, and that includes reducing PDF size.
 The simple steps are outlined in the following section.

 The process here has been tremendously simplified so that new or inexperienced users can work like professionals, thereby increasing their efficiency and overall productivity and throughput.

-Click on "File" and go to "Optimize"; here, you'll see a slider control for selecting output quality and a real-time preview of your final file size after optimization.
+Click on "Tool" and go to "Compress"; here, you'll see a slider control for selecting output quality and a real-time preview of your final file size after optimization.
 Once you're comfortable with the quality setting, just hit "Optimize" to reduce the file size.
 You will be prompted to save the file - modify the name slightly so you maintain the original PDF as-is.

 And that's all there is to it - no fussing with raster compression, downsamples, and other technical bits.
 Compared to most other PDF editors, PDFelement has one of the most user-friendly interfaces in its software segment because of its intuitive and uncluttered design.